 - a.
 The PGLM and other ABI Proxy GOES-R products continue to be available for demonstration within the HWT on the AWIPS II workstations and are now ingested into SPC non-operations N-AWIPS workstations in real-time. - b.
-The low cloud and stratus product is currently transitioning from experimental to operational use at the AWC and Alaska.
+The fog and low stratus products are currently being utilized in operations at the AWC and NWS Alaska WFOs. - c.

-- c.
 All training material for the HWT participants was provided prior to their arrival in Norman.
 This provided a quicker spin-up to operations and an additional day of testing and evaluation during the week of their visit. - d.
 A weather event simulator (WES) case was included in the training material for the HWT participants that allowed the forecasters to interact with the experimental products in an AWIPS environment in their office or at home. - e.
 Participants in the HWT spring experiment provided 5 webinars on products they found particularly useful.
 They also provided 225 blog postings and 109 completed surveys.